ljaniszewski00/SwiftfulShopping/README.md

 ## General info
-iOS shopping app with integrated machine learning and artificial intelligence boosting selling processes CUstomer can Sign Up in different ways, including e-mail and facebook, google, github accounts Project localized both in english and polish languages with possibility of expanding for much more Over 20k lines of code and tens of project files with assets Focues on maintaining clean code and swift good practices
+iOS shopping app with integrated machine learning and artificial intelligence boosting selling processes.
+Customer can Sign Up in different ways, including e-mail and facebook, google, github accounts.
+Project localized both in english and polish languages with possibility of expanding for much more.
+Over 20k lines of code and tens of project files with assets.
+Focues on maintaining clean code and swift good practices.

 ## Technologies